 C12H22O11 + H2O → 4C2H5OH + 4CO2

-- Maltose reacts with sulfuric acid forms carbon dioxide, water and sulfur dioxide.
+- Maltose reacts with sulphuric acid forms carbon dioxide, water and sulphur dioxide.
 The chemical equation is given below.

 Uses of Maltose – C12H22O11

 - Used for brewing as their composition is similar to wort.
-Also in doughs with strong fermenting yeasts as these are able to metabolise maltose quickly.
+Also in doughs with strong fermenting yeasts as these are able to metabolize maltose quickly.

-- Used as a carrying material for flavoring materials and volatile aromas.
+- Used as a carrying material for flavouring materials and volatile aromas.
 It is also used in infant foods.